jtarchie/heroku-buildpack-openresty/README.md

 If include a `Procfile`, please keep in mind that a lot of magic happens for the `web` dyno.
 Keep this line in `Procfile` to support all the useful features provided.

-    web: ruby runner.rb
+    web: erb nginx.conf > .compiled_nginx.conf && touch logs/access.log logs/error.log && (tail -f -n 0 logs/*.log &) && nginx -p . -g "daemon off;" -c `pwd`/.compiled_nginx.conf'

 Since nginx doesn't support passing a port as a command line argument, we have to do some preprocessing to use it in the `nginx.conf`.
-Wherever you define your `listen` directive use $ENV_PORT for the port number.
+Wherever you define your `listen` directive use `<%= ENV['PORT'] %>` for the port number.

 ## Example